Business coaching · Fire Path

 Intervention

 Often unnecessary.
 Naming the framing question rather than collecting more data is what counts here.
 If the decision feels heavier at week one than the data warrants, that is the early signal.
-Surface the structural read before week three and the rest of the roadmap rarely happens.
+Name the underlying business problem before week three and the rest of the roadmap rarely happens.

 Where are you right now?